cloud-gov/compliance-docs/AT-Policy.md

 For information on roles and responsibilities, management commitment, coordination among organizational entities, compliance, reviews, and updates please see the [Technology Transformation Service's (TTS) Common Control Policy](https://github.com/18F/compliance-docs/blob/master/TTS-Common-Control-Policy.md).

 ## Procedures

+If cloud.gov staff fail to comply with GSA IT security training requirements, their access to GSA information systems is terminated.
+This includes access to cloud.gov systems.

+See AT-2, AT-2 (2).

+The cloud.gov Program Manager ensures that Cloud Operations staff with significant information system security roles complete role-based security-related training at or upon being granted access, and subsequent refresher training at least annually.

+Whenever a new person joins the Cloud Operations team, the cloud.gov Program Manager assigns the team member a GitHub issue documenting a checklist of required training materials.
+The same process is applied to each team member annually as if they were a new team member.
+See AT-3, AT-4.